Registrar of Vital Statistics

 It is the responsibility of the applicants to find an Officiant to perform the ceremony.
-Old Bridge does not have any Officiants at the Municipal Complex.
+We can supply names of some officiants in the area.

-Once the license is issued, the ceremony must take place within 30 days of the license will expire.
+Once the license is issued, the ceremony must take place within 30 days or the license will expire.
 If your license expires, you must reapply and purchase another license.